How to improve your gut health

 Megan Rossi - The Gut Health Doctor

-Dr Megan Rossi (The Gut Health Doctor) is considered one of the most influential gut health specialists internationally.
-A practicing Dietitian and Nutritionist for the last decade with an award-winning PhD in gut health, Megan, also known as the Gut Health Doctor, is passionate about empowering others to take control of their health and happiness from the inside out.
+Dr Megan Rossi, also known as the Gut Health Doctor, is considered one of the most influential gut health specialists internationally.
+A practicing dietitian and nutritionist for the last decade with an award-winning PhD in gut health, Megan is passionate about empowering others to take control of their health and happiness from the inside out.
 A leading Research Fellow at King’s College London and founder of The Gut Health Clinic, Megan is currently investigating nutrition-based therapies in gut health and has recently written her first book Eat Yourself Healthy, with the perfect mix of science, anecdotes and practical tips for optimal gut health and beyond.